 *Best bang for your buck champagne

 Le Grande Courtâge is a sparkling wine from France.
-Their name means “The Great Courtship” and they crafted a new bubbly which is designed to evoke a sense of romance.
+Their name means “The Great Courtship.”
+The company crafted a new bubbly which is designed to evoke a sense of romance.
 Their goal is to provide an affordable luxury that is perfect for celebrating life’s special occasions and all of the moments in between.
 You can often find this luxurious bubbly for under $20.

-are you planning to serve bubbly at your wedding?
+So tell us: are you planning to serve bubbly at your wedding?
+Or are you going to skip the pricey champagne?

 Leave a comment below and let us know!